-However, there are several factors which need to be taken into account.
-Equally important it is to understand how IT solutions for the manufacturing industry will impact the company’s financial performance and drive the company toward high performance.
+However, several factors need to be taken into account.
+Equally important is to understand how IT solutions for the manufacturing industry will impact the company’s financial performance and drive the company toward high performance.

 IoT is the Next Big Thing

 Manufacturers can strategically use the Internet of Things (IoT), which forms an intricate ecosystem of connected devices within an existing infrastructure.
 IoT can achieve goals such as cost control, enhanced efficiency, increased workers’ safety, and product innovation.
 IoT’s existence is primarily due to available Internet access, smaller sensors, and cloud computing.
 Innovation is steering business growth and technology is allowing manufacturers to rapidly evolve with an increasingly digital-first business landscape.